 - Will you clean up all of your trash and haul it away?

 Are you Licensed, bonded and Insured?

 This is a big question to ask whenever you’re having anyone do work at your home.
-You’d be surprised how often we go out and fix work that unlicensed companies perform.
+You’d be surprised how often we go out and fix work that unlicensed plumbing companies perform.
 A licensed company has to pass extensive exams proving they are qualified to do the work.
 Licensed contractors also have to pass background checks and must be bonded and insured to maintain and keep their license.
-You don’t want to trust just anyone in your home, it is your castle, make sure it is being taken care of by those that are qualified.
+You don’t want to trust just any plumber in your home, it is your castle after all, so make sure it is being taken care of by those that are qualified enough to do the job right.
 Want to know some of the other important differences between licensed and unlicensed companies?
-Check out our quick blog that explains more.
+Robins Plumbing would like you to check out this quick blog that explains more.

 How long have you been in business?

-Asking a plumbing company how long they have been in business doesn’t always tell you if they are a great and reliable plumber but it can give you an indication of the longevity of the company and help you to feel more secure that they will still be around for years to come.
-The statistics of companies that go out of business within the first five years is staggering in any profession and plumbing is not excluded from this statistic.
-Many plumbers think they can go into business for themselves and make more money, they soon find that it is very different to be an owner operator and just an operator and many of these people are forced to close up shop and that leaves you, the client, with no warranty on your repipe.
+Asking a plumbing company how long they have been in business doesn’t always tell you if they are a great and reliable plumber, but it can give you an indication of the longevity of the company and help you to feel more secure that they will still be around for years to come.
+The statistics of companies that go out of business within the first five years is staggering in any profession, and plumbing is not excluded from this statistic.
+Many plumbers think they can go into business for themselves and make more money, but they soon find that it is very different to being an owner-operator and many of these people are forced to close up shop and that leaves you, the client, with no warranty on your repipe.